Configuring runners

 metadata.buildStartedOn The time when the build was started.
 RFC3339 formatted.

 metadata.buildEndedOn The time when the build ended.
-Since metadata generation happens during the build this moment in time is slightly earlier than the one reported in GitLab.
+Because metadata generation happens during the build, this time is slightly earlier than the one reported in GitLab.
 RFC3339 formatted.

 metadata.reproducible Whether the build is reproducible by gathering all the generated metadata.
 Always false.